tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [大个子砂锅王](https://www.fantuanorder.com/local-life/zh-CN/merchant-reviews/store/pot-licious-stew--3ed9a1e4e9cdb95f86670b6594a75d96-CA): 4.4/5.
 Good food with cheap price, I like hot pot.

 [大鸭梨](https://places.singleplatform.com/dayali/menu?ref=google#menu_2368384): 3.5/5.
 Just so so, nothing to say.
-Roasted duck is ok, doubt they reduce the quantity.
+Roasted duck is ok, doubt that they reduce the quantity.

 [Deer Garden](https://www.deergarden.net/): 4.4/5.
 Noodle is prety good and large quantity, Hainan Chicken is also delicious!

-[Delicacy Kitchen 广州清心鸡](https://www.delicacy-kitchen.com/)： 4.5/5.
-Chicken is prey awesome, quatity is large, emmm, the flavor is not that salty on some dishes, I would try if I go the Cosco nearby.
+[Delicacy Kitchen 广州清心鸡](https://www.delicacy-kitchen.com/): 4.5/5.
+Chicken is pretty awesome, quantity is large, emmm, the flavor is not that salty on some dishes, I would try if I go the Costco nearby.

+[Dock of the bay steak & seafood grille](https://dockofthebay.ca/): 3.9/5.
+Normal food, service is just so so, although near water, not feeling in good mood.

 [Dong Kee Chinese Restaurant](https://www.yelp.ca/biz/dong-kee-toronto): 4.8/5.
 Cantonese cuisine, very cheap price, six poeple totally $207, would recommend go again.